Gaudencio Rosales: Early life and priestly ministry

 Rosales was born in the then-town of Batangas, Batangas.
 Rosales' grandfathers were Julián Rosales, a former mayor of the town of Batangas and Pablo Borbón, a former provincial governor of Batangas.
 Rosales' father, Dr. Godofredo Dilay Rosales, was one of the first Filipino physicians to acquire his medical school and residency training exclusively in the United States of America, after which he returned home to practice in Batangas City.
 Rosales' mother, Remedios Mayo Borbón, was a first cousin of the nationalist Claro M. Recto.
 He is the third of seven siblings, the others being Rosie, Guillermo (deceased), Gabriel, Tessie, Gilbert and Mary Grace.

 He attended his elementary education at Batangas Elementary School and St. Bridget's Grade School and his secondary education at Batangas High School.
 As a boy, he wanted already to become a priest.
 He studied theology at the San José Seminary and had as classmates two other future bishops: Bishop Severino Pelayo, later Military Ordinary of the Philippines, and Bishop Benjamin Almoneda, later Bishop of Daet.
 On March 23, 1958, he was ordained priest by Lipa Bishop Alejandro Olalia and then assigned to teach for 12 years at St. Francis Minor Seminary, the seminary of the Diocese of Lipa.
 In 1970, he was given his first parish assignment, the St. Vincent Ferrer Parish in the obscure Barangay Banay-banay in Lipa.
 In 1972, he was assigned as parish priest of the Immaculate Conception Parish in Batangas City.

 Bishop

 In 1974, Rosales was named auxiliary bishop of Manila, the first Batangueño to be named such.
-Bishop Rosales received his crosier from the Vicar General of Lipa Venerable Alfredo María Obviar (later Bishop of Lucena) and has used it ever since.
+Bishop Rosales received his crosier from Lucena Bishop Alfredo María Obviar, who was the former Vicar General of their diocese, and has used it ever since.
 He took care of the ecclesiastical district of East Antipolo in Rizal from until 1980 and later the ecclesiastical district of Manila South from 1980 to 1982.
-Rosales was consecrated bishop of the titular see of Oescus in a ceremony on October 28, 1974, and in 1980 was appointed rector of the archdiocesan major seminary, San Carlos Seminary.
+He was also appointed rector of the archdiocesan major seminary, San Carlos Seminary.
 On June 9, 1982, he was named coadjutor bishop of Malaybalay in Bukidnon and was later canonically installed as its second bishop on September 14, 1984, after the resignation of Bishop Francisco F. Claver.